grafana/mimir/docs/sources/helm-charts/mimir-distributed/set-up/configure-helm-ha-deduplication-consul/_index.md

 aliases:
   - ../configuring/configure-helm-ha-deduplication-consul/
 description:
-  Learn how to configure the Grafana Mimir Helm chart to handle HA Prometheus server deduplication with Consul.
+  Configure the Grafana Mimir Helm chart to handle HA Prometheus server deduplication with Consul.
-menuTitle: Configure high-availability deduplication with Consul
+menuTitle: Configure HA deduplication with Consul
 title:
-  Configuring Grafana Mimir-Distributed Helm Chart for high-availability deduplication with Consul
+  Configure the mimir-distributed Helm Chart for high-availability deduplication with Consul
-weight: 70
+weight: 60
 ---

-# Configuring Grafana Mimir-Distributed Helm Chart for high-availability deduplication with Consul
+# Configure mimir-distributed Helm Chart for high-availability deduplication with Consul

 Grafana Mimir can deduplicate data from a high-availability (HA) Prometheus setup.
 You can configure the deduplication by using the Grafana Mimir helm chart deployment that uses external Consul.
 For more information, see [Configure high availability](/docs/mimir/v2.6.x/operators-guide/configure/configure-high-availability-deduplication/).